 - All work on the product must be carried out by certified electricians and ITT-authorized mechanics.
-Special rules apply to installations in explosive atmospheres. - All users must know about the risks of electric current and the chemical and physical characteristics of the gas, the vapor, or both present in hazardous areas. - Any maintenance for Ex-approved products must conform to international and national standards (for example, EN 60079-17).
+Special rules apply to installations in explosive atmospheres. - All users must know about the risks of electric current and the chemical and physical characteristics of the gas, the vapor, or both present in hazardous areas. - Any maintenance for Ex-approved products must conform to international and national standards.